 Michael: I think this illustration captures some of the heart of the conscientious parent.
 Um.
 I have asked kids, parents, in my office, working with families of adolescents for 15 years, “If we drew up a contract here that if your child had a three-four grade point, you would agree to never mention school to them, would you sign the contract?”

 Michael: So, what I’m trying to do there is get, tell the kid that, if you want to be free from your parents’ nagging, just maintain this grade point average.
 And they are forbidden by this contract to ever mention homework if you maintain this grade point average.

 Jim: Oh, that’s good.

-Michael: If my daughter were here today, she would say in her entire childhood, she never remembers me or my wife every mentioning homework in her whole childhood.
+Michael: If my daughter were here today, she would say, in her entire childhood, she never remembers me or my wife ever mentioning homework, in her whole childhood.

-Jim: Well, she was a straight-A student, wasn’t she?
+Jim: Yeah, well, she was a straight A student, wasn’t she.

 Michael: No, she wasn’t.
-(Laughter) But she … but she barely made it over that threshold.
+But she barely made it over that threshold.

 Michael: But here’s the interesting thing.
-In all these years I’ve asked parents to do that, 90 percent of them won’t sign that contract because—
+In all these years I’ve asked parents to do that, 90% of them won’t sign the contract.
+Because-

 Jim: They lose control.